 “Thank you.
 You’re very kind.”
 Kind!
 A killer who was kind.
 Kate moved to the horse with a light-brown hide and a darker mane and tail.
 The animal really was quite magnificent-looking and an almost exact copy of the other horse.
 Kate swung into the saddle.
 “What’s your horse’s name?”

-“They’re mother and daughter,” Ethan said.
+“They’re mother and daughter,” he added.
 The horses began to move through the woods.
 “I’ve raised both of them since they were foals.
 They dislike being apart.”

 Kate couldn’t relate.
 It had been quite some time since she’d last seen her own ma.
 After her ma had remarried when Kate was nine years old—just one year after her pa had been killed—Kate had never felt entirely at home again.
 By the time she was seventeen, the itch to strike out on her own was too much and she’d jumped at the opportunity to stay with the Finley’s in Flagstaff.
 That Mr. and Mrs. Finley had known her pa only made her newfound independence sweeter.
 She loved hearing stories of a father she felt she had hardly known.

 “How long have you and Charley been engaged?”
-Ethan asked, as they broke out of the forest.
+Mister Barstow asked, as they broke out of the forest.

 “How long have you and Charley known each other?”

-“It seems an awfully short time to decide to marry.”
+“It seems awfully short to decide to marry.”

 “I guess I shouldn’t be surprised he hasn’t mentioned me.”